Wind-WindKids/winding/samples/sophieandwind/sun.md

 @right: page, image
 Sophie’s handout.

+Circle the kites that will fly the best,
+Cross out the ones that will not.
+Use aspect ratio, balance, and weight.
+Two minutes to solve it all.

 @image:
 A spread with a watercolor illustration of a park scene, on the grass there are six kites, numbered 1 to 6.